|

 do the desires of anyone else matter?
 What do I matter?
 What does

-something I did, by mistake, three years ago, matter?
-If you have
+something I did, by mistake, three years ago, matter, if you have

 her?"